 (IV) Derivative Issues: Exorbitantly Priced Components and the Military Recruitment Dilemma

-The chaos of the F-35 program has also spread to its supporting supply chain.
-The Secretary of the Army publicly criticized Lockheed Martin for "deceiving the military."
-For example, a screen control knob for the Black Hawk helicopter costs only $15 to manufacture individually, but the quoted price as part of a complete component is as high as $47,000.
+The chaos of the F-35 project has also spread to its supporting supply chain.
+The Secretary of the Army publicly criticized Lockheed Martin for deceiving the military.
+For example, a screen control knob for the Black Hawk helicopter costs only 15 dollars to manufacture individually, but when quoted as part of a complete component, the price skyrockets to 47,000 dollars.
 Behind this exorbitant profit lies a lack of oversight in military procurement.
-At the same time, the U.S. military faces a severe recruitment crisis, having spent over $60 billion in the past three years on recruiting and retaining personnel, with minimal results.
-Defense Secretary Hecksais attributed the cause to young people being "either too fat or too stupid."
-This statement not only failed to solve the problem but instead highlighted the military's cognitive bias regarding the social recruitment environment.
-The chaos of the F-35 program has also spread to its supporting supply chain.
-The Secretary of the Army publicly criticized Lockheed Martin for "deceiving the military."
-For example, a screen control knob for the Black Hawk helicopter costs only $15 to manufacture individually, but the quoted price as part of a complete component is as high as $47,000.
-Behind this exorbitant profit lies a lack of oversight in military procurement.
-At the same time, the U.S. military faces a severe recruitment crisis, having spent over $60 billion in the past three years on recruiting and retaining personnel, with minimal results.
-Defense Secretary Hecksais attributed the cause to young people being "either too fat or too stupid."
-This statement not only failed to solve the problem but instead highlighted the military's cognitive bias regarding the social recruitment environment.
+At the same time, the U.S. military is also facing a severe recruitment crisis.
+Over the past three years, it has spent over 60 billion dollars on recruiting and retaining personnel, but with little effect.
+Defense Secretary Hexes attributed the issue to young people being either too overweight or too unintelligent.
+This statement not only failed to address the problem but instead highlighted the military's cognitive bias toward the social recruitment environment.

 IV.
 The Second Audit Black Hole: Chaos in the Shipbuilding Program and the Farce of the "Legend-class" Frigate